-There are real world consequences when difficult conversations are avoided between grantees and funders.
-GlobalGiving’s Chase Williams shares three tips you can use to establish a healthier relationship your nonprofit’s funders.
+There are real-world consequences when difficult conversations are avoided between grantees and funders.
+GlobalGiving’s Chase Williams shares three tips you can use to establish a healthier relationship with your nonprofit’s funders.

 Aversion to challenging conversations is our default mode—and it’s universal across many types of relationships.
 We avoid difficult conversations precisely because they are difficult.
 They can stir up a mixture of strong emotions and are perceived as risky.

 Conversations between a funder and a grantee can certainly meet this criteria and can be even more challenging than others.
 Jennifer Choi at the National Committee for Responsive Philanthropy explains, “It’s very difficult for funders and grantees to be honest and lean into tough conversations about solving complex problems when a pronounced power dynamic exists between them.”

 Grantees can feel that they have a lot to lose in a difficult conversations with funders—often millions of dollars for urgent causes are on the line.